rayy313/directory-transversal-vulneribilty/report.md

 http://testsite.com/get.cgi?f=/var/www/html/admin/get.inc
 http://testsite.com/get.asp?f=/etc/passwd

 When the web server provides error information in a web application, it becomes simpler for attackers to make educated guesses about the correct locations, such as the path to a file containing source code, which might then be revealed.

+# TOOLS USED FOR DIRECTORY TRANSVERSAL ATTACK
+- BURPSUITE
+- OWASP ZAP
+- DOTDOTPWN
+- METASPLOIT
+- DIRBUSTER

+# how to fix this vulneribilty
+Fixing a directory traversal vulnerability involves implementing secure coding practices and applying proper input validation.
+Here are some general steps to help address and mitigate directory traversal vulnerabilities:

+## Input Validation:

+Implement strict input validation on all user-supplied input, especially parameters involving file paths.
+Ensure that input adheres to expected patterns and rejects any attempts at directory traversal.

+## Use Whitelists:

+Create whitelists of allowed characters or patterns for file and directory names.
+Validate user input against these whitelists to prevent malicious characters or sequences.

+## Absolute File Paths:

+Instead of relying on relative paths, use absolute file paths when including or accessing files.
+This helps to ensure that the file is retrieved from the intended location.

+## Limit File Access:

+Set up proper file access controls to restrict which files and directories the web server and application have permission to access.
+Avoid giving unnecessary permissions to files and directories.

+## Web Server Configuration:

+Configure the web server to run with the least privilege necessary.
+Ensure that the web server process has restricted access to sensitive files and directories.

+## Error Handling:

+Customize error messages to provide minimal information to attackers.
+Avoid disclosing specific details about file paths or the server's directory structure in error messages.

+## Use Security Libraries:
+Leverage security libraries or frameworks that offer built-in protection against directory traversal attacks.
+Many web development frameworks have security features that can help prevent such vulnerabilities.